Tips for Taking a Toddler to the Color Factory

 Remember you can't take your stroller past registration so bring a backpack with wipes, water and a snack

-Wear shoes that you can easily slip on and off for when you go in the ball pit
+Wear shoes that you can easily take on and off for the ball pit

-Wear light comfy clothing because some rooms can get very warm
+Wear light and comfy clothing because some rooms can get very warm

 I hope you guys get to check this out!
 It is located 2 blocks from Union Square at 575 Sutter Street.
 They do not sell tickets at the door so check their website for availability www.colorfactory.co